-PEC Consideration-The PEC will make the final decision to deny, approve, or approve with conditions charter school applications.
+PEC Consideration-The PEC will read and evaluate all applications and make the final decision to deny, approve, or approve with conditions each application.
 The PEC reads and evaluates all applications.
 The PEC's decision is based on, but not limited to the following:

-- 1) complete application submitted by applicant team; - 2) external peer review team analysis; - 3) capacity interview and the peer review team final scoring Evaluation Rubric and analysis; - 4) community input hearing; - 5) CSD analysis; - 6) all clarifying information and statements provided by announced deadlines; and - 6) applicants' statements at the PEC July meeting.
+- 1. complete application submitted by applicant team;

+- 2. external peer review team analysis;

+- 3. capacity interview and the peer review team final scoring Evaluation Rubric and analysis;

+- 4. community input hearing;

+- 5. CSD analysis;

+6. all clarifying information and statements provided by announced deadlines; and applicants' statements at the PEC July meeting.